nperraud/darkmattergan/README.md

 ## Processing the simulations

 The first step of the preprocessing is to compute the mass density of particles for each some division of the volume.
 This step is already done and you can directly access the cubes.
 The code used to do this is located at `cosmotools/data/generate_cosmo_dataset.py`.
-We splitted the cube into 256 x 256 x 256 sub-volumes.
+We split the cube into 256 x 256 x 256 sub-volumes.

 **The second step is very important and should be carefully handled.**
 Because of the physical law of gravity, most of the universe is empty, while most of the matter is concentrated in a few small areas and filaments.